OpenSourceEconomics/epp_topics/src/epp_topics/numerical_optimization/db_line_search/screencast/slides.md

 - A big advantage over algorithms you will see later is that this has no tuning parameters.

-- Using Hessian for step length is much better than standard gradient descent.
+- Standard gradient descent would always use the same step length — what we showed converges in fewer steps.

-- In very high dimensional problems, standard gradient descent can nevertheless be computationally better.
+- Nevertheless, standard gradient descent can be computationally better in very high dimensional problems (Hessian becomes too large!).

 ---